codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

 * Microservices deployed by the application
 * Hierarchical view of the resources in the application in the Current State

+>For information on creating, editing, and deleting applications, see [Applications in Codefresh]({{site.baseurl}}/docs/deployment/create-application/)

 ### Applications main view